elunac19/compiler_project/README.md

 # compiler_project
 A lightweight C++ code analyzer that determines whether a given codebase uses object-oriented programming principles.

+> The compiler is based on a custom grammar designed for **LALR(1)** parsing, enabling efficient and unambiguous syntax analysis.

 ## Requirements
 - GCC compiler (tested with gcc)
 - Make build system